 Is the Jay Shetty Certification School a Scam?

-There’s no evidence of outright fraud.
-But prospective students have raised legitimate concerns about aggressive sales tactics, variable pricing, artificial urgency, and limited transparency.
-It’s worth evaluating carefully, especially given the price tag.
+No, there’s no evidence of fraud, and the program holds Association for Coaching accreditation.
+Some prospective students have raised concerns about aggressive sales tactics, variable pricing, and limited pricing transparency, so it’s worth evaluating carefully, especially given the price tag.

 The school doesn’t publish pricing.
 Reported costs from students and journalists range from approximately $6,800 to $7,800, depending on when you speak with an enrollment advisor and how the negotiation goes.
 Book a call to get the current figure directly.